 Any time you receive an unsolicited phone call, you should immediately be suspicious — regardless of what they’re asking for.
 The IRS is careful to inform taxpayers that they will never call to demand immediate payment of an unpaid tax bill using a specific method of payment, and they will generally always send a bill via mail prior to attempting to contact you by phone.
 Legitimate IRS agents will also never threaten to immediately call the police, demand payment without giving the taxpayer a chance to question or appeal the amount, ask for a debit or credit card number over the phone or call about an unexpected refund.
 If someone on the phone does any of the above, it should be a clear sign they’re not who they say they are.

-Although tax-related identity theft is down in recent years — there was a 40 percent decline from 2016 to 2017 — nearly a quarter of a million taxpayers still fell victim to the scam in 2017.
-If a criminal gets a hold of your Social Security number or Individual Taxpayer Identification Number (ITIN), they can pose as you and file a tax return to claim a refund fraudulently.
+Although tax-related identity theft is down in recent years — in 2018, 48,710 cases were reported compared to 75,797 cases in 2017 — plenty of people are still falling victim to the dangerous scam.
+If a criminal gets hold of your Social Security number or Individual Taxpayer Identification Number (ITIN), they can pose as you and file a tax return to claim a refund fraudulently.

 The first step is understanding just how valuable your personal information can be to a scammer, and then you need to work hard to protect it.
 Learn to spot and report phishing emails, make sure your security software and firewall are updated routinely, use strong passwords and encrypt sensitive files like previous years’ tax returns that could be used to steal the information necessary to impersonate you with the IRS.
 And for that matter, don’t carry around your Social Security card if you don’t have a specific need for it, someone could catch a glimpse of it or worse, you could lose it.

 Be Smart With Your Money: The Ultimate Financial Planning Guide